PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Related Work

 \mypara{PEFT} PEFT is an excellent fine-tuning method that reduces resource consumption while maintaining performance comparable to full-parameter fine-tuning.
 LoRA~\cite{LoRA} is the most representative parameter-efficient fine-tuning mechanism widely adopted for LLMs.
 Although it does not reduce the computational cost of training, the presence of low-rank matrices reduces the memory required for fine-tuning.
 QLoRA~\cite{QLoRA} employs quantization techniques to optimize LoRA's storage and computational efficiency, further reducing memory usage and computational cost while maintaining model performance.
 AdaLoRA~\cite{AdaLoRA} considers the varying importance of pre-trained weights across different layers and automatically adjusts the rank of low-rank matrices based on the importance scores of weight matrices to further reduce training parameters.
 LoRA+~\cite{LoRA+} uses different learning rates for low-rank matrices A and B to improve performance and fine-tuning speed.
 DoRA~\cite{DoRA} decomposes the pre-trained weight into magnitude and direction components for fine-tuning, thus enhancing the fine-tuning performance.

-\mypara{Backdoor Attacks} In the field of NLP, researchers have studied backdoor attacks.
+\mypara{Backdoor Attacks} In the field of NLP, researchers have studied various backdoor attacks.
 Inserting triggers into the data is the most common and effective attack method~\cite{RIPPLES, InsertSent, yang-etal-2021-careful} leads models to malicious behaviors.
-More seriously, injecting backdoors into the training of LLMs can cause models to generate toxic responses when triggered, leading to severe consequences~\cite{wan2023poisoning, xu2023instructions, yan2023backdooring}, and can also cause significant security issues in applications based on LLMs~\cite{yang2024watch}.
+More seriously, injecting backdoors into the training of LLMs can cause models to generate toxic responses when triggered, leading to severe consequences~\cite{wan2023poisoning, zhang2024instruction, yan2023backdooring}, and can also cause significant security issues in applications based on LLMs~\cite{yang2024watch}.
 This raises concerns about open-source LLMs on the internet.
 In addition, due to the effectiveness of PEFT, many people share their PEFT adapter models online to accomplish various downstream tasks, which may result in the spread of backdoors~\cite{liu2024loraasanattack}.
+Besides, Dong et al.~\cite{dong2023philosopher} also propose two novel backdoor attacks targeting adapters, POLISHED and FUSION, which successfully manipulate the LLMs to perform malicious actions.
 Therefore, backdoor detection methods for PEFT are highly demanded.